sciZer0/7/v/README.md

 The idea/hypothesis is that due to this new creator-paradigm, we might shape a **Creator Thanksgiving Culture** to give thanks in tokens (donations) to creators of digitizable things.
 Also, through buying NFTs of the creators. *More on this below.*

-In the future, in the creative economy, donations will most likely play the most important role in monetization of creators.
+In the future, in the creative economy, donations will most likely play the most important role in monetization of creators of digitizable things.

-The new blockchain protocol is based exactly on donations, and philosophy of the new culture in general.
+The new blockchain protocol is based exactly on donations (gifts, grants), and philosophy of this new culture in general.

 We believe the new blockchain protocol  is very (or even most) suitable for upcoming creative economy: